-This book is intended for anyone who needs to install vCenter Server and set up ESXi 4.1 Embedded.
+This book is intended for anyone who needs to install vCenter Server, and install and set up ESXi 4.1 Installable.

 The information in this book is written for experienced Windows or Linux system administrators who are familiar with virtual machine technology and datacenter operations.